KMan9454/licentia/README.md

 - **40 GB PAGEFILE, NO EXCEPTIONS** _(would be specified below in pre-installation)_

 > [!CAUTION]
-> **IF YOU DO NOT AT LEAST MEET THESE TARGETS, THE MODLIST WILL PLAY LIKE A HARD FREEZING CRASH-PRONE PIECE OF CRAP**
+> **IF YOU DO NOT MEET AT LEAST THESE TARGETS, THE MODLIST WILL PLAY LIKE A HARD FREEZING CRASH-PRONE PIECE OF CRAP!**

 > [!TIP]
 > Remember that higher resolutions require more powerful hardware.